-Nothing says #girlboss like leaving a job with a rewarding salary and a stable future to follow your creative dreams.
+Nothing says #girlboss like leaving a stable job to follow your creative dreams.
 Dissatisfied in her job as an engineer, Anissa Kermiche decided to try her hand at jewellery design and she hasn’t looked back.

 Since launching in Febuary, Anissa Kermiche has gained much attention from the jewellery buyers at respected retail stores, who are clamouring to get their hands on her two debut lines which include a choker inspired by the plastic tattoo chokers of the 80's, stretchy pearl and diamond rings and a pendant of a woman's bust.
 Hilariously honest about the inspiration behind her jewellery, Anissa talks to us about celebrating womanhood and a rebellion against her strict Parisian upbringing.